dbmi-pitt/CCRI-Data-Characterization/README.md

 * 00-config-{oracle, mssql}.R set up the connection to your database.
 * 01-functions.R contains all functions required to generate summary reports.
+* 02-unit-tests-{oracle, mssql}.R run a prespecified list of data validation tests located in `inst/unit_tests.csv`.
+These tests are replications of selected required checks in the PCORnet data characterization SAS file for CDM version 3.1.
+Checks for CDM version 4.0 will be generated in an upcoming revision.
-* 02-execute-{oracle, mssql}.R loop over lists of tables/fields to run data characterization.
+* 03-execute-{oracle, mssql}.R loop over lists of tables/fields to run data characterization.

 ## 1 Set up connection information ##